Ehimmell/sp500Info/README.md

 Welcome to the sp500Info repository, home of the simplest stock summary out there!

-Here, the only two metrics are whether the stock market news is good or bad, and whether to buy and sell or not.
+Here, the only two metrics are whether the stock market news is good or bad, and whether to buy or sell.
 ____________________________________________________________________________________________________________________

 **Behind the Curtain-**